1. Home

 Source: Wiki Commons

-Roof Solar Panels Installation Timeline
+Rooftop Solar Panels Installation Timeline

 Roofing and Solar Panels Lifetime Expectancies

-In the chart below, you can see the expected lifespans of the most common roofing materials in the U.S. as outlined by the International Association of Certified Home Inspectors.
+In the chart below, you can see the expected lifespans of the most common roofing materials in the US as outlined by the International Association of Certified Home Inspectors.

 Source: International Association of Home Inspectors